 This recipe was created for #EasterSweetsWeek!
 I received samples by some of the sponsor companies.
 As always, opinions are 100% my own.

 Ya’ll know that I’m not one to push myself away from any dessert table–especially after a holiday meal.
-That’s why I like to make a few two bite desserts, like my Chocolate Sunbutter Eggs, Rice Krispies Treats Birds Nests.
-That way I can have a few bites of several desserts without feeling bloated or uncomfortable.
+For that reason, I like to make a few two bite desserts, like my Chocolate Sunbutter Eggs, Rice Krispies Treats Birds Nests.
+That way, I can have a few bites of several desserts without feeling bloated or uncomfortable.
 Okay, that may not be the sexiest of descriptions, but we’ve all been there.
 What is 100% attractive are these be-yoo-tee-ful tarts.
-In fact, I’m calling them The Best Egg Custard Tarts because that is exactly what they are.
-The.
-Best.
+In fact,

-Because The Best Egg Custard Tarts are filled with fluffy egg custard that’s lightly sweet so as not to be cloying, nestled in a buttery, flaky crust.
+The name fits because The Best Egg Custard Tarts are filled with fluffy egg custard that’s lightly sweet so as not to be cloying, nestled in a buttery, flaky crust.
 Two little bites of total dessert satisfaction.

 Kirsten/ComfortablyDomestic